ZephyrRaine/uchikoma-bot/README.md

 Notify starting and finished games of a specific OGS's group.

-To run it, you'll need to provide your own bot token, to be pulled from your shell's environment variables (`BOT_TOKEN`).
+To run it, you'll need to provide 2 environment variables :
+  - `BOT_TOKEN` : token of your discord bot
+  - `DISCORD_CHANNEL_ID` : identifier of the Discord channel that receives notifications
+  - `OGS_GROUP_ID` : identifier of the OGS group to observe